stammy/focal-point/README.md

 Using a technique from the blog post [Retina Revolution](http://blog.netvlies.nl/design-interactie/retina-revolution/) by Daan Jobsis, we're able serve high-resolution images to high-density displays, such as Retina displays.
 But as the same time, standard resolution devices are not affected by large file sizes.
 The technique is so simple its genius: __"A smaller filesize AND a better quality on both screen types!
 This is impossible."__ I encourage you to [read his entire post](http://blog.netvlies.nl/design-interactie/retina-revolution/).

 Because we're entering a responsive web now, and elements need to be fluid and adjust to the device, setting exact pixel dimensions is the largest hurdle.
-However, browsers once had a bad repuation on their abilities to downsize images on the fly.
-But today that has drastically changed and browsers do a remarkable job of resizing images, which is one of the primary reasons this framework is now possible.
+However, it is in the past that browsers had poor image downsizing abilities.
+But today that has drastically changed and browsers do a remarkable job of resizing images on the fly, which is one of the primary reasons this framework is now possible.

 ## HTML Pattern